Also see Edge Metal.

 8. Technical: Technical Notes 36A - Brick Masonry Details, Caps and Copings, Corbels and Racking Rev [Sept./Oct.
 1981] (Reissued February 2001) is an excellent source of information about masonry wall copings.
 Available on the website of the Brick Industry Association.

 11. Technical: See here for technical information about clay wall coping.
-That's at the website of the Logan Clay Products Company.
+That's at the Logan Clay Products Company’s Masonry Products site.

 12. Manufacturers: See here for a list of wall coping manufacturers.